Node Titles

 • Default nodes must have default: True specified

-• Default nodes must be a content node (e.g. JaggedArrayNode)
+• Default nodes must be a content node (e.g., JaggedArrayNode)

-• Default nodes can not have any children nodes
+• Default nodes cannot have any children nodes

 {